Manual or automated route planning – what’s best?

 Look for the features the route planners offer.
 Ask questions to the team and try the platform during the free trial.
 Is there anything, in particular, you are looking for?
 Do your drivers start and end the route in different locations?
 Do they prefer a printed version?
 All these, and more, are legitimate questions you should ask yourself before looking into an automated route planner.

-How long it takes to onboard every member of the team?
+How long does it take to onboard every member of the team?

 The platform of your choice should have an easy and short onboarding process.
 It should be easy to understand for you and your team.
 Consider the simplicity of the platform, the easiness to use, and the friendliness of the team behind the platform, as they’re going to be important for special requests and the maintenance of the platform.